Dairon Blanco Preview, Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the eighth-ranked team ERA among all league pitching staffs (3.94).
+- The Yankees have the ninth-ranked team ERA across all MLB pitching staffs (3.98).

-- His most recent time out came on Sunday against the Arizona Diamondbacks, when the left-hander went 6 1/3 innings, surrendering three earned runs while giving up five hits.
+- The right-hander's most recent time out was on Tuesday against the Toronto Blue Jays, when he tossed six scoreless innings while giving up just one hit.

 © 2023 Data Skrive.
 All rights reserved.